slavivanov/encharge-integrations-utilities/README.md

     - If an event listener should be registered to activate next steps, specify `registerEventListener` as true.

+    - To disable linking from this step (e.g. for end flow), specify `linkFromDisabled` as true.

   - `runOnce`: boolean

     - If false the operation will be run once once.
 Note: this flag is not functioning properly at the moment.